filecoin-project/lotus-docs/content/en/kb/butterfly-network/index.md

 Clone and checkout a release or branch as explained in the [build and install Lotus]({{< relref "../../lotus/install/linux/#build-and-install-lotus" >}}) guide.

-To join the `Butterfly` network, simply build Lotus by:
+To join the `Butterfly` network, build Lotus with below commands:
 ```shell
 make clean
 make butterflynet